entity-neural-network/incubator/CONTRIBUTING.md

 pip install -e enn_ppo  # If you didn't have torch installed already, the torch-scatter install will fail.
 Just run the install command again.
 ```

+### Rust

+ENN uses optimized libraries, (such as ragged-buffer) written using rust.
+To use this library you will need to [install rust](https://www.rust-lang.org/tools/install):

 ## Code Formatting

 We use [Black](https://black.readthedocs.io/en/stable/) for code formatting.